 Bigger, better, and cunningly designed to view the beaks from a slight angle, the new box also has two cameras - one for quality video and the second for low-light conditions.
 No more grainy rubbish!

-Finally there is a light meter so the in-box lighting can be adjusted for optimal exposure.
-The lights will be turned down low until the birds have got used to them.
+There is a light meter so the in-box lighting can be adjusted for optimal exposure depending on the light level outside.
+The IR lights come on at night, synchronised to the sunrise/sunset times and the white lights are turned down low until the birds have got used to them.